yosieph/Project1/README.md

 ##### Additionally, the higher usage of low-carbon electricity in colder, more developed countries highlights the potential correlation between economic development and the adoption of low carbon  energy sources.

+# Yoseiph
-## Use of low-carbon electricity sources and CO2 emissions developed by Yoseiph
+## Use of low-carbon electricity sources and CO2 emissions

 #####  Visualization
 ```